Sunday, August 31, 2008

 In all-out nowhere for ten thousand invisible reasons Betty walks from coffee shop to apartment house, brave, unaware that she is the Enemy of God.
 For today God has gone mad.

 They walk side-by-side to the park where they watch the world come to an end.
 Betty asks, "Why does this always happen?"
-John searches for a cigarette.
-Betty looks at the sidewalk intent on an answer.
+John searches his pockets for a cigarette.
+Betty looks at the sidewalk, intent on an answer.
 She's pretty.
 It looks like rain.

 JOHN vs BETTY